dymmond/esmerald/docs/index.md

 There are more details about [how to configure the OpenAPIConfig](./configurations/openapi/config.md) within this documentation.

+There is also a good explanation on how to use the [OpenAPIResponse](./responses.md#openapi-responses) as well.

 ## Notes

 This is just a very high-level demonstration of how to start quickly and what Esmerald can do.